 Appery.io is a low-code app development platform that makes creating hybrid mobile apps, web apps, and progressive web apps (PWAs) really easy.
 It allows building mobile apps in several steps including:

 - Using drag and drop to design the UI

 - Deploying as either a mobile or web app

-This document gives an overview of the main tabs of the Appery.io platform dashboard and introduces the general functions you might need when backing up or otherwise managing your data.
+In this document, you will find information about the main tabs of the Appery.io platform dashboard and the general functions you might need when backing up or otherwise managing your data.

 We highly recommend that you also check this detailed video guide covering the main features of the Appery.io platform: